Wednesday, December 11, 2013.

 Even though I was feeling all those human things on the inside, my gut felt peace.
 Strange.
 And that peace was what spoke the words for me, telling him and BELIEVING, “Everything.
 WILL.
 Be.
 Okay.”

-The next day he gave himself room to grieve, to be mad, to curse as he went through the contents of what we now call the “fire box” – the box of stuff from his desk that he brought home that day.
+The next day he gave himself room to grieve, to be mad, to curse as he went through the contents of his “fire box” – the box of stuff from his desk that he brought home that day.
 Then the day after that, we chose to pick up the pieces and move forward.
 After all, he had a masters degree, is a counseling professional, had a small client base, was only a year away from his license, and still had his (very) part time job at the counseling center.
 The bank was what paid the bills – counseling is his passion.
 The prospects gleamed faintly in the distance.
 That gave us hope.
 At least we had something.
 We saw this as a fresh (and scary) opportunity to get a job in his field.
 We decided that we would give him until we started our home study in January to find a new full-time job before we told our agency about this big life change.

 However, in the job search, we found out that a counseling intern in Texas rarely has a chance at finding a full-time counseling position.
 Nearly all full time counseling positions have to be fully licensed.
 So we came to the realization and decision that Aaron was going to be contract and self-employed at least until he earned his full license at the end of 2014.
 This meant that he was at the mercy of a supervisor and what they set in pay and that a weekly paycheck was not guaranteed if he wasn’t getting enough appointments.